Sexual harassment

 Sexual Harassement Awareness Day

-Every year in spring, Swiss universities draw attention to sexual harassment in the university context as part of Sexual Harassment Awareness Day.
-We also take part in this important day of action.
+Each year in spring, Swiss universities raise awareness of sexual harassment in the higher‑education context as part of the Sexual Harassment Awareness Day.

+We take part in this important day of action.
 The aim of the campaign is to prevent sexual harassment and sexism.
-Our university aims to create and cultivate a culture in which sexual harassment has no place.
+At our university, we strive to create and foster a culture that is inclusive and sensitive to discrimination — sexual harassment has no place here.

 The Investigative Service